 Bealach na Bà Road to Applecross

 The road to Applecross is among the finest roads in Scotland and makes for an incredibly scenic drive through the Highlands.
 However, this is not a drive for the faint-hearted!
-A sign at the beginning of the road warns drivers of the notorious single-track road that climbs up to 626 metres (2,054 ft) above sea level.
-At times it is as steep as 20% and is therefore not suitable for nervous drivers, motorhomes or campervans.
+A sign at the beginning of the road warns drivers of the notorious single-track road that climbs up to 626 metres (2,054 ft) above sea level and has several hairpin bends.
+At times it is as steep as 20% and is therefore not suitable for nervous and learner drivers, large motorhomes or campervans.